Quantum Embedding Theories to Simulate Condensed Systems on Quantum Computers: Outlook

-However, the verdict is not yet out, on whether quantum computers will substantially improve the scaling of algorithms in use in classical computers to diagonalize the Hamiltonian of active sites; in other words it has not yet been established whether quantum computers will in fact lead to much more efficient calculations of the time independent Schr\"odinger equation of interacting electrons.
-The evaluation of hard bounds on the performance of the variational algorithms employed in the presence of noise and combined with (partial) error-mitigation techniques remain difficult.
-In addition the type of pre-factors to be expected to the possible polynomial scaling of quantum computational algorithms has not yet been established and of course pre-factors will play an important role in determining for which size of systems quantum advantage may be eventually reached.
-Fault-tolerant error correction schemes, necessary to apply quantum simulations to realistic materials, are an active and yet relatively new field of research and questions regarding which kind of schemes might be needed to achieve chemical accuracy are still very much open.
-In addition, for all hybrid simulations where data are moved from classical to quantum computers, communications schemes need to be carefully engineered in order to avoid transfer bottlenecks.
-Finally, we note that here we just briefly addressed the problem of solving the time independent Schr\"odinger equation for the electrons in solids, namely a basic electronic structure problem at fixed ionic coordinates.
-Computation of excited states, in addition to ground state is work in progress and calculations of additional properties of materials, including structural stability, electron-phonon interaction and finite temperature properties remain as of yet largely unexplored on quantum computers.
+In addition, since the lowest achievable scaling of quantum computational algorithms has not yet been fully determined, the size of the active space for which quantum simulations become advantageous over classical ones is still unknown.
+Fault-tolerant error correction schemes\cite[and references therein]{lebreuilly_autonomous_2021}, necessary to apply quantum simulations to realistic materials and to obtain full quantum advantage, are an active and yet relatively new field of research and questions regarding which kind of schemes might be needed to achieve chemical accuracy are still open questions.
+Furthermore, for all hybrid simulations where data are moved from classical to quantum computers, communication schemes need to be carefully engineered in order to avoid transfer bottlenecks.

+Finally, we note that here we just briefly addressed the problem of solving the time-independent Schr\"odinger equation for electrons in solids, namely a basic electronic structure problem at fixed ionic coordinates.
+The calculations of additional properties of materials, including structural stability~\cite{fedorov2021}, electron-phonon interaction~\cite{macridin_electron-phonon_2018} and finite-temperature properties\ \cite{powers_exploring_2021,wu_variational_2019} remain, as of yet, largely unexplored on quantum computers.